-1) Higher gross income threshold for filing.
+- Higher gross income threshold for filing.
 You must be age 65 or older to get this benefit.
-(You are considered 65 on the day before your 65th birthday.)
-If you are required to file, you must file Form 1040 or 1040A to claim the benefit.
+(You are considered 65 on the day before your 65th birthday.) - Higher standard deduction.
+If you do not itemize deductions, you are entitled to a higher standard deduction if you are age 65 or older at the end of the year. - Credit for the elderly or the disabled.
+If you qualify, you may benefit from the credit for the elderly or the disabled.
+To determine if you qualify and how to figure this credit, see Credit for the Elderly or the Disabled, later.

-- 2) Other benefits.
-Taxpayers who qualify and who meet the age requirements may benefit from the:

-- Increased standard deduction, or

-- Credit for the elderly or the disabled.